Sokkeldirektoratet

 Measurement standards

-The licensee shall be able to document measurement uncertainty and metrological traceability of measurement standards used for verification and calibration.
-The measurement standard shall have a measurement uncertainty that is sufficiently low as to allow verification of these regulatory requirements relating to metrological performance of the equipment being tested.
+The licensee shall be able to document the measurement uncertainty and metrological traceability of the measurement standards used for verification and calibration.
+The measurement standards shall have a sufficiently low measurement uncertainty to ensure that the requirements of these regulations for the metrological performance of the measuring equipment under test can be verified.

 Section 67.